RecordEvolution/DeviceManagementAgent/README.md

 To update the latest available Reagent binary, the `availableVersions.json` must be updated and published.

-Once updated, the changes can be published using the `make publish-latestVersions` command.
+Once updated, the file can be published using the `make publish-latestVersions` command.

 ### Rollout